Japanese Title: 腐肉 (Funiku)

 “Then what’s the meat that’s rotting there?”

-“It’s the meat of the butcher who killed the pig.
+“It’s the meat of the butcher who killed the pigs.
 Look.”

 Having said this, she peeled back the cover hiding the legs of the bed, and I peered into the dim space underneath.
-“You know, that man said he hated me to get close to other men, that he wanted me to quit this business and start a family with him.
+“You know, that man said he hated me to be so close to other men, that he wanted me to quit this business and start a family with him.
 Was I really supposed to do something so vulgar?
-I truly loved that man, so it was only natural that he would be killed.”
+I truly loved that man, so it was only natural that I would kill him.”

-Even though I was certain that there was a lump of bloody, discolored meat that had begun to rot under the bed, I couldn’t tell if it was a body, but I was sure that it was the meat of the butcher.
+Even though I could see that there was a lump of bloody and discolored rotting meat under the bed, I couldn’t tell if it was a body, but I was convinced that it was indeed the meat of the butcher.
 The difference between meat and a body, as she had put it in the simplest of terms, is that meat can be eaten while a body cannot.
 Of course, she said, all meat starts off as a body.
 What changes a body into meat are the hands that handle it.

 I flew from the room without listening to the rest of her story.